SUDIPKANDEL10/clientApp/README.md

 Step 2: Create Models
 Define Client Model:
-Create a Client.cs file in the Models folder.
+Create a ClientViewModel.cs file in the Models folder.
 Define properties such as Name, Gender, Phone, Email, Address, Nationality, Date of Birth, Education Background, and Preferred Mode of Contact.

 Step 3: Create Views